AnimeGrils/stream-chat/README.md

 # Stream Chat

-A desktop app that combines Twitch and YouTube live chat into a single interface, with moderation tools, channel management commands, and an OBS overlay.
+A desktop app that combines Twitch and YouTube live chat into a single interface, with moderation tools, channel management commands, an alerts feed, and an OBS overlay.

 ---